-Eligibility
+Applicant Eligibility

 Please indicate if your jurisdiction is primarily considered rural, urban, or suburban.

 Enter the current number of sworn officers for your agency below:

-The following questions will be used to determine eligibility for the FY23 Law Enforcement Agency De-Escalation Training Grants - CPD solicitation.
-NOTE: If you select "no" to any of the below questions, you will be considered ineligible for this solicitation and will not receive consideration for funding.
+Instructions: The following questions will be used to determine eligibility for the CPD Microgrants program.
+NOTE: If you select "no" to any of the below questions, you will be considered ineligible for the CPD Microgrants program and will not receive consideration for funding.

-Instructions: A law enforcement agency is established and operational if the jurisdiction has passed authorizing legislation and it has a current operating budget.
+Instructions: A law enforcement is established and operational if the jurisdiction has passed authorizing legislation and it has a current operating budget.

-Based on this definition, is your law enforcement agency established and currently operational?
+Based on the definition above, is your agency established and currently operational?

-Instructions: An agency with primary law enforcement authority is defined as the first responder to calls for service for all types of criminal incidents in its jurisdiction.
-Agencies are not considered to have primary law enforcement authority if they only respond to or investigate specific type(s) of crime(s), respond to or investigate crimes within a correctional institution, serve warrants, provide courthouse security, transport prisoners, have cases referred to them for investigation or investigational support, or only do some combination of these functions.
+Instructions: An agency with primary law enforcement authority is defined as the first responder to calls for service for all types of criminal incidents within its jurisdiction.
+Agencies are not considered to have primary law enforcement authority if they only: respond to or investigate specific type(s) of crime(s), respond to or investigate crimes within a correctional institution, serve warrants, provide courthouse security, transport prisoners, have cases referred to them for investigation or investigational support or only some combination of these.

-Based on this definition, does your agency have primary law enforcement authority?
+Based on the definition above, does your agency have primary law enforcement authority?
 [Or, if contracting to receive services, does the agency that will be providing law enforcement services have primary law enforcement authority for the population to be served?]